Names of Myanmar: Adjectival forms and demonyms

 In Burmese, the word Myanma, when used as a noun, is pronounced in the low tone (long "a", Okell: Myañma/Myăma), whereas when used as an adjective, it is pronounced in the creaky tone (short "a") as if it were spelt "မြန်မာ့" (MLCTS: mranma., Okell: Myañmá/Myămá).
-To reflect this, in the 1989 government renaming the adjectival form of the country's name "Myanmar" is formed by dropping the final "r" to get "Myanma" (since the final "r" indicates lengthening in non-rhotic English).
-But currently, the government seems to favour the unchanged term "Myanmar" again, as in various texts issued lately, especially from the Ministry of Education, has stated "Myanmar" as the correct adjective of the country.
+To reflect this, in the 1989 government renaming, the adjectival form of the country's name "Myanmar" is formed by dropping the final "r" to get "Myanma" (since the final "r" indicates lengthening in non-rhotic English).
+But currently, the government seems to favour the unchanged term "Myanmar" again, as various texts issued lately, especially from the Ministry of Education, have called "Myanmar" the correct adjective.

-Most people, even in Burma, are unaware of these subtleties, as it occurs only in spoken Burmese.
+Most people, even in Burma, are unaware of this subtlety, which occurs only in spoken Burmese.
 Some English speakers have even coined the adjective "Myanmarese" or "Myanmese", to follow English rather than Burmese grammatical rules.
-These adjectives are not recommended as most natives of Myanmar preferred to be called either the old way of "Burmese", "Myanmar", or "Myanma" representing the many diverse races in the country.
+These latter adjectives are not recommended in Myanmar, as most natives prefer to be called either the old way of "Burmese", or "Myanmar" or "Myanma," which latter represent the country's many diverse ethnic groups.

-According to the replacement, the name of the dominant ethnicity of Burma, whose people speak the Burmese language, is "Bamar" (again, final "r" only added to denote a long "a" in Burmese).
-Thus, Myanmar is a country inhabited by the Bamars plus many minorities; and the Bamars and minorities are collectively known as Myanma people.
+In the wording the government now favors, the dominant ethnic group of Burma, whose people speak the Burmese language, is "Bamar" (again, final "r" only added to denote a long "a" in Burmese).
+Thus, Myanmar is a country inhabited by the Bamars plus many minorities; the Bamars and minorities are collectively known as Myanma people.

 While the use of the name "Myanmar" is widespread and rivals the use of "Burma", adoption of adjectival forms has been far more limited; in general, terms in use before 1989 have persisted.
-Citizens of Burma, regardless of their ethnicity, are known as "Burmese", while the dominant ethnicity is called "Burman".
+Citizens of Burma, regardless of their ethnicity, are still known as "Burmese", while the dominant ethnicity is called "Burman".
 The language of the Burmans, however, is known as the Burmese language, not as the Burman language, although confusingly enough the "Burmese" language is considered one of the Tibeto-"Burman" languages.